pulumi/workshops/aws-advanced-cicd/README.md

 # Create a PR
 $ gh pr create --base main --head feature-rs --title "Adds Review Stacks" --body ""
 # Follow the link to see the Actions
-# It can take a few minutes for the GHA Runner to complete
+# It can take a few minutes for the GHA Runners to complete

 # Merge the PR
 # Update the PR merge number as needed